Health Star Rating System

 The Health Star Rating System (HSR) is an Australian and New Zealand Government initiative that assigns health ratings to packaged foods and beverages.
 The purpose for the Health Star Rating is to provide a visual comparison of like for like products, to assist consumers into distinguishing and choosing the healthier options.
-It was designed to target time-deprived working adults as well as parents and children who were less likely to check how healthy each individual product was, through examination of the nutritional facts label on the back of products.
+It was designed to target time-deprived working adults as well as parents and children who were less likely to check how healthy each individual product was, through examination of the nutritional information panel on the back of products.

 Ratings scale by half star increments between half a star up to five stars, with the higher the rating, the healthier the product.
-These scores are determined through the use of the Health Star Rating Calculator, which was created by the federal and state governments in collaboration with leading health industry consumer groups and expert nutritionists.
-The calculator uses nutritional information such as total sugar, sodium, energy and other variants to obtain a rating for the product.
-Points are added for "healthy" nutrients such as fibres, proteins and vegetable matter whilst points are deducted for "unhealthy" nutrients; nutrients that have been scientifically linked to chronic health disease, such as fats and sugars.
-There are two types of HSR logos that companies can add to their packaging, one which simply displays the rating and another which depicts the rating along with some of the key nutritional categories.
+These scores are determined through the use of the Health Star Rating Calculator, which was created by the federal and state governments in collaboration with leading health industry, consumer groups and expert nutritionists.
+The calculator uses nutritional information to obtain a rating for the product.
+Points are added for "healthy" nutrients including fibre, protein and fruit, vegetable, nut and legume content; whilst points are deducted for "unhealthy" nutrients: energy, saturated fat, sodium and sugar.
+These are nutrients that have been scientifically linked to chronic health disease.
+Companies can display the HSR rating with or without additional nutrient icons.

-The Health Star Rating has received criticism over the effectiveness of the calculator and how some companies have potentially manipulated its use.
-The system has undergone consistent internal monitoring including a two-year review and is currently undertaking a five-year review.
-An early preview of the five-year report was made available for public viewing from February 2019.
-The Australian Government has stated that it has closely followed external input and advice from independent journals and papers to continually improve on the system and resolve problems as they arise.
+The Health Star Rating has received criticism over the voluntary nature of the system, and how some companies have potentially manipulated its use.
+The system underwent a major review after five years of implementation, resulting in a number of improvements including stronger penalties for sugar and sodium content, and the removal of the ability for companies to display a label showing the energy content only (without a star rating).

+In February 2026, Food Ministers from Australia and New Zealand met and agreed to ask Food Standards Australia New Zealand to prepare a proposal on mandating the HSR system.
+This followed findings that uptake of the HSR system has fallen short of voluntary targets set by Food Ministers in 2020.